59 Low Growing Perennial Plants For Garden Edges and Borders

 Japanese Aster is a short perennial that boasts a profusion of daisy-like, pale blue flowers that grow about one inch across.

-The Japanese Aster resembles mini daisies with its 12 to 18-inch tall bushy growth.
+The Japanese aster resembles mini daisies with its 12 to 18-inch tall bushy growth.
 Thick groups of white flowers with yellow centers protrude from the plant’s thin, long leaves on individual stalks.
+They have the appearance of a chamomile, but not the same herbal benefits.

-You should plant Japanese Asters in full sun since they won’t flower as much if they’re in partial shade.
-Japanese Asters require little watering, as they handle drought well.
-They do best in USDA Zones 5-9.
+You should plant Japanese asters in full sun since they won’t flower as much if they’re in partial shade.
+Japanese asters require little watering, as they handle drought well.
+They do best in zones 5-9.

 Japanese Forest Grass